 - 13. Press the Revert button to reload the original data set and uncheck the Show data options box and uncheck the Show Regression Line box.
 Recheck the Show Movable Line box to redisplay the blue line.
 Notice that this line is flat at the mean of the y (total mass) values. - a.
-Check the Show Squared Residuals box (under the Movable Line information) to determine the SSE if we were to use the average total mass (\bar{y}) as the predicted value for every x (skeletal mass).
+Check the Show Squared Residuals box (under the Movable Line information) to determine the SSE if we were to use the average total mass ( $\bar{y}$ ) as the predicted value for every x (skeletal mass).
 This is a measure of variability in the total mass if we don't take skeletal mass into account.
-Record this value. - c.
-If the slope of the best fit line is zero, our data shows (positive/negative/no) linear association between the explanatory and response variables.
+Record this value. - b.
+What is the slope of this line? - c.
+If the slope of the best fit line is zero, our data shows \\\\\\ (positive/negative/no) linear association between the explanatory and response variables. - d.
+Now find the SSE value from the regression line by clicking on the Show Regression Line box and Show Squared Residuals box.
+How does it compare in size to the SSE from the horizontal line?
+Why does that make sense?